calidion/aex/README.md

 # Scope

-Aex provided scope data for global and local usage.
+Aex provides scoped data for global and local usage.

-A scope object is passed by middlewares or handlers right after `req`, `res` as the third parameter.
+A scope object is passed by middlewares and handlers right after `req`, `res` as the third parameter.

-It is defined in `IAsyncMiddleware`, like the following:
+It is defined in `IAsyncMiddleware` as the following:

 ```ts
 async (req, res, scope) => {